JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/data-structures.md

 **Cultural and Contextual Markers** are preserved selectively - elements that establish setting, mood, or cultural context are maintained, while generic environmental details are compressed.

-**Expression and Communication Patterns** preserve the sophisticated layers of human expression including micro-expressions, cultural body language patterns, vocal inflections, and musical expression nuances that carry semantic meaning beyond explicit content and determine authenticity and cultural appropriateness.
+**Expression and Communication Patterns** preserve the sophisticated layers of human expression including micro-expressions, cultural body language patterns, vocal inflections, and musical expression nuances using high-dimensional vectors that capture semantic meaning beyond explicit content and determine authenticity and cultural appropriateness.

+**Time-Based Vector Sequences** capture temporal semantic progression for dynamic elements like emotional arcs, character development, and narrative tension using interpolatable vector chains that enable smooth regeneration across any timeframe.

 ### Adaptive Detail Levels